Tiwari12abha/ETG-JSON-Base-Inventory-Management-System/README.md

 # ETG-JSON-Base-Inventory-Management-System
 In this project will give to the customer discount offer for Diwali festival .
-We will gives to costumer all list of data having discount so he can easy select product id number &amp; numbers of item that purchase , we will give to costumer &amp; also gives bill records of shopping &amp; also store all selling item in shell_record file for backup purpose.
+We will gives to costumer all list of data having discount so he can easy select product id number &amp; numbers of item that purchase , we will give to costumer &amp; also gives bill records of shopping &amp; also store all selling item in sales_record file for backup purpose.
 ## library added
 1) import json
 2)  import time